Apres Ski Fun

 Walk by the Watson Cabin along the shores of Lake Tahoe.
 Photo Credit: Catherine Parker

-Located on the west side of Lake Tahoe, Tahoe City is a personal favorite for family fun during the winter.
-Visitors of all ages can stroll quaint Tahoe City and find lots of outdoor activities like ice skating and sledding.
-With several parks and a small ski hill, it’s a perfect place to spend a day during your Lake Tahoe getaway.
-It is a destination for shopping and offers a movie theater along with restaurants.
+Close to the top mountain resort in Lake Tahoe, Tahoe City is a personal favorite for family fun during the winter.
+Located on the west side of Lake Tahoe, visitors can stroll through quaint Tahoe City and find ice skating, snowshoeing, sledding and cross-country skiing.
+It’s a perfect place to spend a day during your Lake Tahoe getaway with shopping, a movie theater and restaurants.
 Here are the top things to do in Tahoe City during the winter.

 • Tahoe City Ice Rink